KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. figure:: /images/kdenlive2504_resizing-multiple-clip.webp
    :width: 50%
    :figwidth: 50%
-   :alt: All selected clips have the same length

    Selection with :kbd:`Shift + drag` shows the length of the most left clip